society-for-the-blind/slate2-proposal/slate2_proposal.md

 **commercial software**[@gnu-words]
 : "_A program is commercial if it is developed as a business activity.
 A commercial program can be free or nonfree, depending on its manner of distribution.
 Likewise, a program developed by a school or an individual can be free or nonfree, depending on its manner of distribution.
 The two questions—what sort of entity developed the program and what freedom its users have—are independent._"

----

-**supplier**
-: The recommended term instead of **vendor** because "_many programs are developed in order to sell copies, and their developers are therefore their vendors; this even includes some free software packages.
-However, many programs are developed by volunteers or organizations which do not intend to sell copies.
-These developers are not vendors._"

 \newpage
 2 Context